adasq/youtube-studio/README.md

 - SSID,
 - APISID,
 - SAPISID

-**Note**: If you have multiple YouTube accounts on the same email, you might also need to provide `LOGIN_INFO` cookie!
+- optionally LOGIN_INFO (If you have multiple YouTube accounts on the same email, you might also need to provide `LOGIN_INFO` cookie!)

 ![](docs/images/cookies.jpg)